akki2825/akkikek.github.io/_pages/about.md

 **CivicDataLab: Natural Language Processing Researcher (2019 - Present)** [Website](https://www.civicdatalab.in/) [Github](github.com/civicdatalab/)

-- Working on Machine Translation, Language Complexity and topic modelling
-- Working with Government of Assam in buiding a language platform for Assamese.
-The aim is to digitize Assamese and English government documents and build a machine translation system
+- With the aim to digitize Assamese and English government documents and build a machine translation system, I have worked with Government of Assam in building a language platform for Assamese.
-- Built Statistical Machine Translation pipeline using Moses for English-Hindi and English-Assamese
-- Built Neural Machine Translation pipeline for English-Assamese
-- On the way built various tools to aid the process from data sourcing to NMT/SMT pipelines
+- On the way built various tools to aid the process from data sourcing to NMT/SMT pipelines.
+- Alongside I have worked on Language Complexity and Topic Modelling.

 **Vernacular.ai: Natural Language Processing Engineer (2017-2019)** [Website](https://vernacular.ai) [Github](github.com/civicdatalab/)

-- As an early employee, I had the opportunity to build many components involved in both Voice Assistants and Multi-lingual Chatbots from the ground up
+- As an early employee, I had the opportunity to build many components involved in both Voice Assistants and Multi-lingual Chatbots from the ground up.
-- Worked with Linguists to build Classifiers, Transliteration (which converts native script to Roman equivalent of it), Language Detector, Tokenizers, POS Taggers, Spellcheckers and various other Parsers for Kannada, Telugu, Tamil, Malayalam and Hindi
+- Worked with linguists to build Classifiers, Transliteration (which converts native script to Roman equivalent of it), Language Detector, Tokenizers, POS Taggers, Spellcheckers and various other Parsers for Kannada, Telugu, Tamil, Malayalam and Hindi.
-- Involved in Designing and Developing end-to-end speech and natural language processing A.I. systems for automating Customer Care System
+- Involved in Designing and Developing end-to-end speech and natural language processing A.I. systems for automating Customer Care System.
-- Adopted various strategies to enrich customer experience such as having right kind of dialog management, predicting user responses and so on
+- Adopted various strategies to enrich customer experience such as having right kind of dialog management, predicting user responses and so on.

 **Ramco Systems (2017)**

-- Involved in Designing and Developing Chatbot for Human Resource (HR) system
+- Involved in designing and developing Chatbot for a Human Resource (HR) system, I also was the sole owner of all the Machine Learning components and the prime developer.
+- I was responsible for all bug Fixes, documentation and feature implementation for these components.
 - I was the sole owner of all the Machine Learning components and the only developer.
-I was responsible for all Bugfixes, Documentation and feature implementation for these components
+I was responsible for all Bugfixes, Documentation and feature implementation for these components.
-- Built Classifiers using Neural Networks and few traditional Machine Learning Algorithms to handle 40 distinct skills
-- Alongside Classifiers, built various Parsers to provide rich customer experience
+- Built Classifiers using Neural Networks and few traditional Machine Learning Algorithms to handle 40 distinct skills.
+Alongside Classifiers, I've built various Parsers to provide rich customer experience.
-- Crafted users’ conversations and implemented them using Finite State Machines
+- I've crafted users’ conversations and implemented them using Finite State Machines.

 ### Internships

 **Sense Infinity Technologies (2016)**

-- Designed and Developed a Cross-Platform Food Delivery Application written with AngularJS (Ionic Framework and Cordova)
+- Designed and Developed a Cross-Platform Food Delivery Application written with AngularJS (Ionic Framework and Cordova).
-- Involved in building backened for a restaurant booking application using PHP (Laravel)
+- Involved in building backened for a restaurant booking application using PHP (Laravel).

 **Maruti Suzuki (2014)**

-- Worked as a Car Service floor trainee
+- Worked as a Car Service floor trainee.

 ### Volunteering

-- Built website for the [NGO](http://panchajanya.org) I work for in 2018
+- Built website for the [NGO](http://panchajanya.org) I work for in 2018.

 ### Freelancing

 - Designed and Developed a search tool for Online (Business) Listings.
-Built using Python and Elasticsearch in 2017
+Built using Python and Elasticsearch in 2017.
-- Built website for [Pelican Biotech](http://pelicanbiotech.com) in 2016
+- Built website for [Pelican Biotech](http://pelicanbiotech.com) in 2016.
-- Reviewed code and designed few components for a Stealth Startup in 2017
+- Reviewed code and designed few components for a Stealth Startup in 2017.
-- Full stack dev and consulting at an Ed-tech startup
+- Full stack dev and consulting at an Ed-tech startup.

 ## Personal projects